slerman12/Help-me/7-Ongoing.md

 Resume dark tone:

-Suppose every reason they had for terminating me was true, and suppose any one of them suffices:

-[List them, keep them succinct, "(False, but assume True)", and just link to the relevant subsection on the word False.]

-This is almost the strongest possible assumption I can make in their favor.

-Now let’s assume I didn’t do anything they suggested or requested of me:

-[List the one. "(False, but assume True)", link to the relevant subsection on the word False, mention that I did it exceptionally.]

-This is now the strongest set of possible assumptions I can make in their favor, because it assumes that everything they did was perfect and accurate up to and probably well beyond their claims.

 ## Reminder of context mentioned in [first disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md)

 Unlike here, the main [disproof](https://github.com/slerman12/BrokenWisdoms/blob/main/3-Disproof.md) continued without the suppositions described here about everything they claim being true.